inception-project/inception-project.github.io/index.md

     text: INCEpTION provides a semantic annotation platform offering intelligent annotation assistance and knowledge management.
 ---

 The annotation of specific semantic phenomena often require compiling task-specific corpora and creating or extending task-specific knowledge bases.
 Presently, researchers require a broad range of skills and tools to address such semantic annotation tasks.

 In the recently funded INCEpTION project, UKP Lab at TU Darmstadt aims towards building an annotation platform that incorporates all the related tasks into a joint web-based platform.
-The following sections briefly outline the involved tasks.

 ### License